 - Spears: One-to-one, these are leads from outbound prospecting.

 Customer success is a growth driver.
 It is not glorified support.
 The executive team of the future should have a Head of Sales, Head of Marketing, and Head of Customer Success.
 These three roles should be of equal importance.

 But there’s a problem – executives and entrepreneurs don’t want to make a big investment in customer success without first knowing how the department helps the company make money.
 The way to do this is to have customer success handle renewals and upsells.

-At a company like Gild, customer success isn’t responsible for just renewals and upsells.
-They also own the “90 day adoption”, which is time to value.
+Customer success isn’t responsible for just renewals and upsells.
+They also own the “90-day adoption”, which is time to value.
 They must show new customers the value of the product in 90 days.
 They also provide product roadmap feedback, because they are in close contact with customers and can provide valuable input for building something the customer wants.

 There are lots of tactics to grow a business, but the one thing that is guaranteed to work is successful, happy customers.
 You’ll acquire more customers if you make your current customers happy.
 All the big players in the internet space will tell you that they get 80% of their new customers from their old customers.
 The challenge is that it takes time.